Alan-bur/WM4K/README.md

 ### Wii Menu
 - **Console Nickname:** Setting a custom name for the Wii makes that section lose 4K quality.
 Setting the nickname to "Wii" or "wii" will restore the 4K textures.
-- **Calendar:** I won’t turn the “Date” and “Time” sections into 4K because I would have to make a texture for each year, minute, and hour, and that would take a lot of time.
+- **Calendar:** Alan-bur won’t turn the “Date” and “Time” sections into 4K because he would have to make a texture for each year, minute, and hour, and that would take a lot of time.
 - **Internet:** “Manual Setup” and “Change Settings” for Wireless Conection are also imposible to make because each section has a custom input and that means infinite textures.
-- **Parental Controls:** I had to remake the “Choose a question” section so that the questions are not clickable.
-This was done so I don’t have to turn nonsense textures into 4K.
+- **Parental Controls:** Alan-bur had to remake the “Choose a question” section so that the questions are not clickable.
+This was done so he didn’t have to turn nonsense textures into 4K.
   - The secret question section is also not 4K (and it won’t be) because it requires input.
-  - Fonts are a bit missplaced.
+  - Fonts are a bit misplaced.

 ## Next update
 I have no idea what the next update will be.
 Check the original repo for information about updates.

 ## Donations
-I don't encourage donating to people that hide their download links behind a paywall and a Discord server.
+I don't encourage donating to people that hide their download links behind a paywall.
 If you really want to donate to the original creator, you can find his Patreon link at the bottom of the README in the original repo.

 ## DISCLAIMER